Purpose and Application

 Stage 1

-1. The worker must advise his or her supervisor or employer that he/she is refusing to work under the Occupational Health and Safety Act and state the reasons for the work refusal.
+1. The worker must advise their supervisor or employer that they are refusing to work under the Occupational Health and Safety Act and state the reasons for the work refusal.
+If there is disagreement or uncertainty if the threshold of refusal condition is met, proceed with the work refusal process.

 2. The supervisor must immediately:

-• notify a worker certified member, if possible, (otherwise a non-certified worker member) of the appropriate joint health and safety committee (JHSC) or occupational health and safety (OH&S) representative of the refusal
+• notify a worker certified member, if possible, (otherwise a non-certified worker member) of the appropriate joint health and safety committee (JHSC) or health and safety representative (HSR) of the refusal

 • arrange for the JHSC Member to be present during the investigation